Skip to content

 Hygiene and Family Kit Distribution

 GlobalMedic has a longstanding partnership with Procter & Gamble.
-Our volunteers construct hygiene kits using P&G products and distribute them to food banks, shelters, and similar institutions across the country.
+Our volunteers construct hygiene kits using P&G products and distribute them to food banks, shelters, and similar institutions across Canada.
 Each kit contains full size hygiene items like shampoo, deodorant and toothpaste.
-We have ramped up our production to ensure the most vulnerable continue to have access to these essential needs in this uncertain time.
+We ramped up our production to ensure that the most vulnerable continued to have access to these essential needs during such an uncertain time.

-Bars of soap from Clean the World are also being given out to similar institutions to ensure everyone is able to properly wash their hands.
+Bars of soap from Clean the World were also being given out to similar institutions to ensure everyone was able to properly wash their hands.

-Similar to the hygiene kits, we have also been distributing family kits to food banks and shelters.
+Similar to the hygiene kits, we also distributed family kits to food banks and shelters.
 These kits contain similar hygiene items, but also include cleaning supplies and laundry detergent and are designed to serve a family rather than an individual.

-We are providing Thank You Kits to front-line workers in hospitals, senior services and long term care facilities across Canada.
-The kits include hygiene items for showering after work to help keep the workers safe and healthy.
-With these kits, we want to say thank you to the staff who are working incredibly hard to care for some of our most vulnerable community members.
+We provided Thank You Kits to front-line workers in hospitals, senior services and long term care facilities across Canada.
+The kits included hygiene items for showering after work to help keep the workers safe and healthy.
+With these kits, we wanted to say thank you to the staff who worked incredibly hard to care for some of our most vulnerable community members.

-In collaboration with local fire departments, we are handing out COVID Safety Kits containing soap and face masks.
-As the kits are handed out, fire fighters are also promoting the 3 P’s of COVID-19 safety.
+In collaboration with local fire departments, we handed out COVID Safety Kits containing soap and face masks.
+As the kits were handed out, fire fighters also promoted the 3 P’s of COVID-19 safety.

 people holding hygiene kits and standing in front of boxes